gematik/techblog/_posts/2025-11-28-fhir-path-in-demis-part1.markdown

 ## About the authors

-Verena and Daniel are software developer in the DEMIS NAVY team at gematik, working on [DEMIS - Deutsches Elektronisches Melde- und Informationssystem für den Infektionsschutz](https://www.rki.de/DE/Themen/Infektionskrankheiten/Meldewesen/DEMIS/demis-node.html).
+Verena and Daniel are software developers in the DEMIS NAVY team at gematik, working on [DEMIS - Deutsches Elektronisches Melde- und Informationssystem für den Infektionsschutz](https://www.rki.de/DE/Themen/Infektionskrankheiten/Meldewesen/DEMIS/demis-node.html).
 One aspect they focus on are reliable data pipelines and developer-friendly rule tooling.